nicdoescomp/English_Morse_Translator/README.md

 This is one of the first programs I've written at Community College in my Third semester.

-Here is the Hierarcy chart I drafted up:
+Here is the  Flowchart I drafted up: